 The Academic Network for Global Education & Learning (ANGEL), sponsored and supported by Global Education Network Europe and the Development Education Research Centre at the UCL Institute of Education, invites you to attend the fourth international ANGEL conference on 25, 26 & 27th May 2021.
-This key event for Global Education professionals will now be held entirely online, in response to both the pandemic, and to the need to improve accessibility and international involvement.
+This key event for Global Education professionals will appeal to those who research in the fields of Development Education, Global Citizenship Education, Human Rights Education, Education for Sustainable Development, Education for Peace, and Intercultural Education.
+The conference will now be held entirely online, in response to both the pandemic, and to the need to improve accessibility and international involvement.

 You can find information and documentation about previous ANGEL events on these pages.

 Theme, aims and format

 The event theme this year is 'Pedagogy Of Hope And Global Social Justice'.